Rokiis1/roadmap/date_and_time/date_and_time.md

 In addition to dates, programs often need to work with **time values** that represent a moment within a single day.

-A time typically consists of hours, minutes, seconds, and optionally smaller units such as microseconds.
+A time typically consists of hours, minutes, seconds and optionally smaller units such as microseconds.
 Unlike a full datetime value, a time does not include information about the date.

 In Python, time values are represented using the `time` class from the `datetime` module.